umtdemr/umitde/src/posts/canvas-optimization-with-tile-based-caching/canvas-optimization-with-tile-based-caching.md

 <BulletTitle text="Be careful about retina display" htmlTag="h3" />

-If you've enabled <ExternalLink text="Retina display" link="https://gist.github.com/callumlocke/cc258a193839691f60dd" /> on your canvas, make sure you've enabled Retina displays on tile canvases.
+If you've enabled <ExternalLink text="Retina display" link="https://gist.github.com/callumlocke/cc258a193839691f60dd" /> on your canvas, make sure you've enabled Retina displays on tile canvases as well.
 As an example, if your default tile sizes are 500x500 and the `devicePixelRatio` of the user is 2, you need to change the tile sizes to `1000x1000` for that user.

 <BulletTitle text="Getting intersecting shapes for tiles" htmlTag="h3" />